Competitive Admissions Programs

-Each student will work with an Admissions Specialist who will serve as Academic Advisor until the student is accepted into the program, provide guidance and recommendations as the student prepares to apply, and much more.
-Remember to make an appointment with one of the Admissions Specialists in order to review admissions requirements, advising and registration, to verify if you have met Minimum Admissions Criteria in order to apply, and to get all your questions answered.
+Each student will work with an Education Navigator who will serve as Academic Advisor until the student is accepted into the program, provide guidance and recommendations as the student prepares to apply, and much more.
+Remember to make an appointment with one of the Education Navigator in order to review admissions requirements, advising and registration, to verify if you have met Minimum Admissions Criteria in order to apply, and to get all your questions answered.

 Schedule The TEAS

-To schedule the TEAS, you will need to first be in touch with your Admissions Specialist to receive a permission form that will allow you to take the test.
+To schedule the TEAS, you will need to first be in touch with your Education Navigator to receive a permission form that will allow you to take the test.

 The ATI Test of Essential Academic Skills is a multiple-choice assessment of your basic knowledge in the areas of Reading, Math, Science, and English.
 Your score from the Reading section will be used when determining points toward competitive admission.
 Students may take this exam up to three times in a three-year period.
 The best Reading score from the two most recent attempts will be used.
 There is no minimum score required for entry into most health science programs.
 If applying to the Associate Degree Nursing or LPN to RN Bridge programs, the following minimum scores are required: Composite: 65, Reading: 70.

-Students who need to take the Test of Essential Academic Skills (TEAS) should adhere to the following guidelines and receive permission from a Health Sciences Admissions Specialist.
+Students who need to take the Test of Essential Academic Skills (TEAS) should adhere to the following guidelines and receive permission from their Education Navigator.
 It is recommended that students have appropriate high school GPA, placement test scores, other test scores or all developmental courses completed with a "P" grade prior to taking the ATI TEAS.